jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

   image: "/img/aside-zygomatic-implants.jpg"
 quote:
   title: ''
-  body: 'The treatment with zygomatic implants is a procedure that involves a major
+  body: 'The treatment with Zygomatic Implants is a procedure that involves a Maxillofacial
-    surgery intervention, in a surgical block of hospital environment, general anesthesia and all the life support resources that, unquestionably, merit the case.
+    Surgery intervention, in a surgical block of hospital environment, general anesthesia and all the life support resources that, unquestionably, merit the case.

 '